ajohnsondev/cyber-ui/README.md

-# Atom Dark UI theme

-A dark UI theme for Atom.
+# Cyber UI for Atom

-This theme is installed by default with Atom and can be activated by going to the _Themes_ section in the Settings view (`cmd-,`) and selecting it from the _UI Themes_ drop-down menu.
+A Tron-esque inspired theme, which compliments the matching Cyber Syntax theme, also in development.

+This theme can be installed using the following command:

+apm install cyber-ui

+In Development:
+Too big of a list to bother at the moment

 ![](https://f.cloud.github.com/assets/671378/2265086/c6897dba-9e7b-11e3-945d-551cac610717.png)